-Netflix shares soar on huge growth in subscriber additions
+Netflix subscriptions boom around world, shares jump 20 percent

 Netflix's shares have surged in the past few years, driven by rapid growth as the company redefined television and fueled "binge watching".

-The stock, however, is down 12.7 percent this year as investors fretted about slowing growth in its domestic market and increasing competition.
+(Reporting by Rishika Sadam in Bengaluru and Lisa Richwine in Los Angeles; Additional writing by Peter Henderson; Editing by Don Sebastian, Bernard Orr)

-(Reporting by Rishika Sadam in Bengaluru; Editing by Don Sebastian)
+WASHINGTON The state of Missouri sued Volkswagen AG on Monday, becoming the 17th U.S. state to take legal action against the German automaker over its cheating on diesel emissions.